esheldon/fitsio/README.md

     cols=['x','y']
     data=fits[1][cols][10:30]
   That would require a FITSColumnSubset class.
+- installer look for fink, macports, homebrew cfitsio installs on OS X?
 - don't need to update the hdu list quite so often.
 - keyword lists are getting long; implement **keys everywhere?
+It would lengthen the functions because they must extract keywords, but would simplify wrapper code.
 - More error checking in c code for python lists and dicts.
-- write TDIM using built in routine instead of rolling my own.
 - optimize writing tables.
 When there are no unsigned short or long, no signed bytes, no strings, this could be simple using fits_write_tblbytes.
 If strings are present, it is hard to imagine how to do it: perhaps write